 The territorial limits on a prosecutor's power (including whether the laws of that country apply to the conduct in question) and the ability of authorities in one country to prosecute a person or company that has already been convicted or acquitted in another country have traditionally not been determinative issues with respect to US investigations.
-Unlike in many European countries, American criminal laws rarely formalise their territorial limitations, so that territorial limits are generally decided by judges case by case.
-Perhaps, as a result, US prosecutors often proceed on an assumption that they are authorised to investigate any potential crime that has any connection at all with the United States, such as the use of US dollars.
-Separately, American law systematically does not recognise a criminal outcome from a different 'sovereign' as triggering any rights under the double-jeopardy clause of the Constitution.9 Further, American law generally permits both a prosecutor (such as the Department of Justice) and a regulator (such as the Securities and Exchange Commission) to seek and obtain penalties relating to the same defendant and the same facts, even though the 'sovereign' is the same.10
+Unlike in many European countries, American criminal laws rarely formalise their territorial limitations, so that territorial limits are generally decided by judges case by case and in generally it is often difficult in the United States to obtain a judicial ruling on territorial constraints in a criminal prosecution prior to trial.10 Perhaps, as a result, US prosecutors often proceed on an assumption that they are authorised to investigate any potential crime that has any connection at all with the United States, such as the use of US dollars.
+Separately, American law systematically does not recognise a criminal outcome from a different 'sovereign' as triggering any rights under the double-jeopardy clause of the Constitution.11 Further, American law generally permits both a prosecutor (such as the Department of Justice) and a regulator (such as the Securities and Exchange Commission) to seek and obtain penalties relating to the same defendant and the same facts, even though the 'sovereign' is the same.12

 The law relating to territoriality may be evolving in the United States.
 Following the decision of the US Supreme Court in Morrison v.
-National Australian Bank,14 that court and others have become more vigilant in assessing whether the application of US laws – and the power of a US prosecutor to enforce them – is justified in any particular case.
-This has led to a debate over the proper territorial reach of US prosecutions15 and in one instance the dismissal of key charges brought under the Foreign Corrupt Practices Act for lack of a territorial connection.
-16 This trend may, over time, make the United States a less potent threat to corporations incorporated and active only outside the United States.
-For now, the applicability of the relevant principles is very fact-intensive, and can only be developed on the basis of the mastery of the relevant facts.
+National Australian Bank,16 that court and others have become more vigilant in assessing whether the application of US laws – and the power of a US prosecutor to enforce them – is justified in any particular case.
+This has led to a debate over the proper territorial reach of US prosecutions17 and in one instance the dismissal of key charges brought under the Foreign Corrupt Practices Act for lack of a territorial connection.18 This trend may, over time, make the United States a less potent threat to corporations incorporated and active only outside the United States, although as noted (see footnote 10) raising territorial challenges in United States courts is procedurally challenging.
+The applicability of the relevant principles is very fact-intensive and can only be developed on the basis of the mastery of the relevant facts.

 ii Laws applicable to evidence

 Among the possible constraints are privacy and database issues.
-A company seeking to learn about its own employees' conduct, for example, must be wary of creating legal issues in gaining access to those employees' emails or records, particularly since the promulgation of the EU General Data Protection Regulation (GDPR) in 2018.17 The issue becomes more complex when information stored as data is accessible from multiple countries, often from places different from its actual storage.18 Some countries' regimes prohibit transferring certain kinds of personal data out of the country, which may be necessary during a transnational fact-gathering exercise.19
+A company seeking to learn about its own employees' conduct, for example, must be wary of creating legal issues in gaining access to those employees' emails or records, particularly since the promulgation of the EU General Data Protection Regulation (GDPR) in 2018.19 The issue becomes more complex when information stored as data is accessible from multiple countries, often from places different from its actual storage.20 Some countries' regimes prohibit transferring certain kinds of personal data out of the country, which may be necessary during a transnational fact-gathering exercise.21

-Finally, local professional responsibility rules may restrict how interviews are done by lawyers.22
+Finally, local professional responsibility rules may restrict how interviews are done by lawyers.24

 iii Criminal procedures, practical culture and prioritisation by risk